 I am currently an assistant professor in the School of Statistics at University of Minnesota.
-Previously, I was a postdoctoral research associate supervised by Professors Han Liu from Princeton University and Tong Zhang from Rutgers University.
+Previously, I was a postdoctoral research associate supervised by Professors Han Liu and Tong Zhang.
 Prior to this, I obtained my PhD degree in the Department of Biostatistics at University of Washington, under the supervision of Dr. Daniela Witten.

 I am interested in developing statistical machine learning methods for analyzing high-dimensional data sets arising from genomics, neuroscience, and other areas of biology.
 More specifically, I develop unsupervised learning methods such as probabilistic graphical models, cluster analysis, and dimension reduction to uncover patterns from massive data set.